 DPAs are in charge of enforcing the BDSG, which contains the need of IT-security.IT-security standards are developed by the Bundesamt für Informationssicherheit (BSI).

-The BSI currently has more than 650 employees.
+The BSI currently has more than 650 employees (plans to have up to 950 employees in the future).

 The Federal Government is also currently establishing a new authority (to be finished in 2022) called ZITiS which shall focus on digital forensics, lawful interception, crypto analytics, big data analysis and technical challenges regarding prosecution, averting of a danger and counter-espionage.
 While there is a focus on law enforcement aspects, ZITiS will also act as consultant for public authorities, which – in regard to counter-espionage – can improve IT-security.